Maha6468/project_from_practice_widget/README.md

 # 📚 My Courses

-A Flutter UI project showing different course-related pages and user account screens.
+A Flutter UI project showing Splash Screen ,Login Screen ,News Details pages and  also use API .

 ---